 - Fold in the flour and then the roughly chopped nuts.

-- Pour into the tin and bake for 20 - 25 minutes or until the skewer inserted just comes out clean.
+- Pour into the tin and bake for 20 - 25 minutes or until set around the edges but still springy in the middle .

 - Allow to cool, then cut into squares.
 They will turn fudgey as they cool.